California UPS Truck Accident Lawyers

 Americans rely on the trucking industry for its benefits to the national economy and their personal needs.
 United Parcel Service, Inc., or UPS, is one of the leading delivery companies in the country.
 UPS operates over 120,000 vehicles, including delivery vans, tractor-trailers, and box trucks.
 Given the prevalence of UPS delivery trucks on our roads and highways, accidents with them are expected to happen.
 While the company conducts annual safety driver training, some delivery drivers might engage in negligent actions that lead to crashes.
 Call our UPS truck accident lawyers at (888) 488-1391 if you’re injured in one.

-We Will Advocate For Your Best Interest
+We Advocate For Clients

 We Offer A Contingent Fee Payment Structure